S2E/s2e-old/docs/SystemTap.rst

      );
    %}

-   # Print message to the S2E log
+   # Print message to the S2E log.
-   # This is a SystemTap function, that can be called from SystemTap code
+   # This is a SystemTap function that can be called from SystemTap code.
    function s2e_message(message:string) %{
      __asm__ __volatile__(
        ".byte 0x0f, 0x3f\n"